School Camp Planning

 Without the effort teachers put into school camps many students would miss out on an important part of their education.

-We built the lodge to make it much easier for teachers to access and teach about Northland’s native forest and other outdoor activities.
+The Lodge was designed and built to make it as easy as possible for teachers to access and teach about Northland’s native forest.

-We recognize planning a school camp can be a daunting task.
-Issues such as venue, menus, recipes, cost, health and safety, adequate supervision, transport all have to be considered and dealt with before the actual teaching and activities begin.
+We recognise planning a school camp can be a daunting task.
+Issues such as venue, menus, recipes, cost, health and safety, adequate supervision and transport all have to be considered and dealt with before the actual teaching and activities begin.

 Designed with school camps specifically in mind

-Operating for 30 years, the Tangihua Lions Lodge facilities make planning and running a school camp significantly easier.
-On this site there are suggested menus and activities, rosters and timetables.
+Operating for nearly 40 years, the Tangihua Lions Lodge facilities make planning and running a school camp significantly easier.
+On this website you can find suggested menus, activities, schedules and a list of what to bring.

 Once you have decided on a venue, try to make it a regular event.
 This will make future trips much easier.
 You and your helpers will know what to expect.
 Parents with several children will have been there previously.
 It is a good camp site (especially in wet weather) so word of mouth will ensure goodwill and enthusiasm amongst staff and students, a major factor in the organising.

-For a suggested schedule of school camp activities click here
+For a suggested schedule of activities try TLL – General Program for School Camp.

 On each side of the main dining area there is one five and one twenty bunk room, sleeping a total of 50 people.
 Normally it is boys to the left of the main room and girls to the right – parents in the five-bed room, students in the 20 bunk room.
 The five-bed room has been designed with parents and teachers in mind.
 It is separated from the larger bunk room by a 3/4 wall which gives some privacy but also allows for monitoring of activities in the other room.